It's the call every parent dreads.

 "You want to reinforce the positive behaviors, reinforce the pro-social behaviors, and reinforce the things you really want to see," Kashurba says.
 "You want to stay away from intentionally or inadvertently reinforcing the behaviors you don't want to see."

-While you're discouraging bad behaviors, show your child the good behaviors you want him to emulate.
+While you're discouraging bad behaviors, show your child the good behaviors you want them to emulate.
 For example, say, "Use your words instead of hitting."
-Practice that same good behavior over and over again, and praise him when he gets it right.
+Practice that same good behavior over and over again, and praise them when they get it right.